-- Remove the dust cap and then gently pull upwards to free the nasal applicator.
+1. Remove the translucent cap and then gently pull upwards to free the nasal applicator.

-- Wash the applicator and dust cap under warm tap water.
-Allow to dry at room temperature, then place the applicator and dust cap back on the bottle.
+2. Wash the applicator and translucent cap under warm tap water.
+Allow to dry at room temperature, then place the applicator and translucent cap back on the bottle.

 STORING YOUR NASAL SPRAY

-- Keep your Fluticasone Propionate Nasal Spray, USP out of the reach of children.
+- Keep your fluticasone propionate nasal spray out of the reach of children.

 - Avoid spraying in eyes.

-- Do not use your Fluticasone Propionate Nasal Spray, USP after the date shown as "EXP" on the label or box.
+- Do not use your fluticasone propionate nasal spray after the expiry date shown on the label or box.